Parallax presents a guide to colour film processing, walking you through every step of processing colour negative film at home.

 Once the time is up, pour the chemistry out into a jug or storage bottle.
 You are now able to take the lid off the tank and have a look at your film.
 Don’t pull too much off the reel when checking as it can be difficult to get the film back on when it’s wet.

 After fixing the film needs washing.
 Make sure the funnel lid on the tank is in place and leave it under running water for 6 minutes.
-If you can’t leave the tank under running water, fill and empty the tank every 30 seconds.

 8. Stabilise And Hang Up to Dry